FAQs

 Will you flood my social media with pictures of you showing off?

-No. This is about you, not about me (Nickles).
-I aim to keep you informed of what’s going on within the group and things you might like to take part in without being overly intrusive.
+No. I aim to keep you informed of what’s going on and things you might like to take part in without being overly intrusive.
 You can see what I look like on the pages of this website (and in class) but I’m sure you don’t feel the need to be constantly bombarded with images of me, dubious daily/weekly photo challenges and “inspirational” progress reports on “my journey with yoga”.

 Can I trust you?